The Biggest Mistakes to Avoid in Kitchen Lighting

-If choosing a window splashback too light your work area, don’t forget to install under cabinet lighting that will light the space when it is dark outside.
+If choosing a window splashback to light your work area, don’t forget to install under cabinet lighting that will brighten the bench when it is dark outside.

 Whatever your style, kitchen lighting is integral to the mood it creates and also the practicality of the room as a food-preparation zone.
 Give careful consideration to your lighting and you will have a kitchen that complements your home and sets off its unique features.